 To build your sales pipeline, you need to transform the “Yes Tree” into sales pipeline stages.
 Simply name the pipeline stages as the state you’ve reached together with your prospect.

-Reaching the close, however, usually takes a couple of more steps.
+Reaching the close usually takes a couple of steps.
 Sending a proposal is often the last safety pin you’ll have to drive into the wall before you make the final climb toward the close.
 The final step in our example is sending over the contract.
 If everything goes fine, you’ll have a signature and a final yes, and you can execute or start planning the delivery process.

 In this example, the decision to buy comes after a considerable amount of time has been spent on working toward it.

 An alternative scenario would be the one-meeting-to-close business model where the first meeting (needs are established) and demo (prospect likes the solution and wants a quote) can happen during the same meeting.
-That meeting process is visualized below:

 Some other sales processes require multiple buy-ins from technical and management sides of your prospect’s business.
 An example of a granular pipeline with four distinct meetings is here: